Living in an HOA: Pros & Cons Every Homebuyer Should Know

 2. Amenities and Services

 Many HOAs provide access to shared amenities such as swimming pools, fitness centers, parks, and clubhouses.
-They may also offer services like landscaping, snow removal, and trash collection, which can be particularly appealing to busy homeowners or those who prefer a low-maintenance lifestyle.
+They may also offer services like landscaping, snow removal, and trash collection—ideal for busy homeowners or those seeking a low-maintenance lifestyle.

 3. Dispute Resolution